-It is a juggling act to ensure there is enough real food in the house, yet still stick to a budget.
-As a working gal who loves to cook and needs to feed her family, dinners need to be nutritious, easy to throw together, leave enough leftover to use for lunches for at least the next day and not be too expensive.
+It is a juggling act to ensure there is enough real food in the house, yet still stick to a real budget.
+As a working mom who loves to cook and needs to feed her family, dinners need to be nutritious, easy to throw together, leave enough leftover to use for lunches for at least the next day and not be too expensive.

 That’s not too high of an order, right?